 Liquidity risk is the risk that the Company will not meet its financial obligations as they become due.
 The Company has a planning and budgeting process to monitor operating cash requirements, including amounts projected for the existing capital expenditure program and plans for expansion, which are adjusted as input variables change.
-These variables include, but are not limited to, funding requirements of mineral properties, general and administrative requirements and the availability of capital markets.
+These variables include, but are not limited to, funding requirements of exploration and evaluation assets, general and administrative requirements of the Company and the availability of capital markets.
 As these variables change, liquidity risks may necessitate the need for the Company to issue equity or obtain debt financing.
 Accounts payable and accrued liabilities are paid in the normal course of business generally according to their terms.